-THE Netherlands East Indies Mission as at present organized bears that He might save to the uttermost the official name of Advent Zendingsgenootschap, with headquarters at Naripanweg 72, Bandoeng, Java, N. E. I. Pastor B. Ohme is the one in charge; Mr. H. Schell is the secretary-treasurer, and Pastor P. Drinhaus is the field secretary.
+THE Netherlands East Indies Mission as at present organized bears the official name of Advent Zendingsgenootschap, with headquarters at Naripanweg 72, Bandoeng, Java, N. E. I. Pastor B. Ohme is the one in charge; Mr. H. Schell is the secretary-treasurer, and Pastor P. Drinhaus is the field secretary.